rk-thelonecoder/TEst/README.md

 # TEst
+this is what i am doing
-i am new to git hub so i am creating this git hub repository just to check what it is avtually
+so i am trying to master the github so i am willing to know what actually this thing is